 Richard Branson Speaks in Copenhagen at the Awaken Business Summit

-Our co-creative partner; the Awaken Business Summit, has invited Sir Richard Branson to speak in Copenhagen in March 2019.
+Our co-creative partner; the Awaken Business Summit, has invited Sir Richard Branson to speak in Copenhagen in the autumn of 2019.
 Therefore, we’ve decided to take a closer look at this interesting businessman and his life journey.

 Branson is an icon of entrepreneurship and most of us view him as authentic, kind, and a good businessman.
 Why do we like this man so much?